 Tryptophan (amino acid) ==> 5-HTP ==> Serotonin ==> Melatonin

 Nutrients required for this process are vitamin B6, SAMe, iron and a folate-derived compound known as THB (tetrahydrobiopterin).
+If your ferritin levels(iron stores) are low then you’ll have a hard time falling and staying asleep.

 Melatonin levels decline with age due to calcification of the pineal gland and many other unknown factors.